Buying Guide

 Hybrid

-Hybrid mattresses combine a pocketed coil support system with foam comfort layers.
-This construction provides the contouring benefits of foam with the responsive support, airflow, and edge support of a coil system.
-Hybrids are generally the most versatile mattress type, suiting a wide range of body types and sleep positions.
+Hybrids combine pocketed coils with foam comfort layers.
+You get the contouring benefits of foam plus the responsive support, airflow, and edge support of coils.
+In my experience, hybrids are the most versatile mattress type.
+They work well for most body types and sleep positions.

-Pocketed coils (also called individually wrapped coils) are the standard in quality hybrids.
-Each coil is encased in its own fabric pocket and moves independently, which allows the mattress to contour to your body while maintaining strong support.
-This design also reduces motion transfer compared to traditional innerspring mattresses.
+Pocketed coils (individually wrapped coils) are the standard in quality hybrids.
+Each coil sits in its own fabric pocket and moves independently, so the mattress contours to your body without creating that "rolling toward the middle" effect.
+This design also reduces motion transfer compared to old-school innerspring mattresses with connected coils.

 Innerspring

 Traditional innerspring mattresses use interconnected coil systems with thin comfort layers on top.
-They tend to be the most affordable option and offer a bouncy, responsive feel.
-However, they generally provide less pressure relief and motion isolation than foam or hybrid designs.
-Innerspring mattresses have largely been replaced by hybrids in the premium market.
+Cheapest option.
+Bouncy, responsive feel.
+But they fall short on pressure relief and motion isolation.
+Every movement transfers across the bed.
+Innerspring mattresses have mostly been replaced by hybrids in the mid-to-premium market, and for good reason.

 Latex